3BioCompBio/pyScoMotif/README.md

 ## Tutorial

-This tutorial shows how to use pyScoMotif, as well as some more advanced options such as [mutated motifs and position specific exchanges](#searching-for-similar-motifs-with-potential-mutations).
+This tutorial shows how to use pyScoMotif, as well as some more advanced options such as [mutated motifs and position specific exchanges](###searching-for-similar-motifs-with-potential-mutations).
 A detailed explanation of each parameter available for the different commands can be displayed by typing `pyscomotif <command name> --help`.

+### Pre-built indexes

+To use pyScoMotif to search for similar motifs, we first need an index of the set of PDB files on which we want to perform the search.
+Given indexing large sets of PDB files such as the entire Protein Data Bank or AlphaFold2 (AF2) proteomes can take some time, pre-built indexes are available for download for the entire PDB, the AF2 global health proteomes and the AF2 human proteome at http://babylone.ulb.ac.be/pyScoMotif/data/.

 ### Creating an index

-To use pyScoMotif to search for similar motifs, we first have to index the set of PDB files on which we want to perform the search.
+If our pre-built indexes don't cover the PDBs you are interested in, then you will have to build an index yourself (don't panic, it's easy !).
 For that, we use the `create-index` command, which has 2 mandatory parameters:
 - The full path of the directory that contains our PDB files, which is given as the final argument of the command.
 - The file extension pattern of the PDB files, which can be specified with the `--pattern` option.